ilabcode/pyhgf/docs/source/notebooks/Exercise_1_Using_the_HGF.md

 1. How to fit the HGF to a time series.
 2. How to find the parameters that optimize a simple response function.

-In this section, we are going to apply this knowledge to more practical considerations and try to build an agent that can optimize its behaviour under volatile sensory inputs.
-We will take the example of an agent that experiences fluctuation in the weather and would like to optimize behaviour regarding whether or not he should carry an umbrella with him for the next day(s).
-Experiencing rain while not having an umbrella is extremely annoying for this agent (this elicits a lot of surprises), but carrying an umbrella in sunny weather is also annoying.
-You should therefore come up with a solution to help this agent optimise its decision.
-For the exercise we will consider that the agent cannot just look by the windows and check the weather, it has to make the decision one day for the next, using its current understanding of the weather.
+In this section, we are going to apply this knowledge to more practical considerations and try to build agents that can optimize their behaviour under volatile sensory inputs.
+We will take the example of agents that experiences fluctuation in the weather and would like to optimize their behaviour (e.g. regarding whether or not they should carry an umbrella for the next day).
+Experiencing rain while not having an umbrella is extremely annoying for these agents (this elicits a lot of surprises), but carrying an umbrella in sunny weather is also annoying.
+You should therefore come up with a solution to help them optimise their decisions.
+For the exercise we will consider that the agents cannot just look by the windows and check the weather, they have to decide at least one day for the next or more, using their current understanding of the weather (i.e. their beliefs about the latent variables in the environment).

 We will use data from {citep}`pfenninger:2016, staffell:2016` that is made available at the following database: https://renewables.ninja/.
 This database contains hourly recordings of various weather parameters that have been tracked over one year at a different positions in the world.
-You can explore the database and use the recording you like, you can also compare agents trained in a different part of the globe.
+You can explore the database and use the recording you like, you can also compare agents trained in different part of the globe.
 The procedure is the following:
 1. Set the point or search for a location
 2. Extend the weather button and check all boxes (if you wish to use the premade processing script) or select your data structure.
 3. Press "run" and wait for the simulation to run
 4. Save hourly output as CSV

-Alternatively, we provide here a data frame that can be easily loaded, it is the weather parameters recorded in Aarhus:
+Alternatively, we provide here a data frame that can be easily loaded, it contains the weather parameters recorded in Aarhus:

 ```{code-cell} ipython3
 aarhus_weather_df = pd.read_csv("https://raw.githubusercontent.com/ilabcode/hgf-data/main/datasets/weather.csv")